Have a look at how Cabinetry.Online works…

 • Use arrow keys to move any item around in the room.

 In the product breakdown, as you click on items, they will highlight yellow in the room.
-Other features of this system are that you can go into a full-screen mode, with the option to zoom in by scrolling or simply moving what you are looking at.
+Other features of this system include a full-screen mode, with the option to zoom in by scrolling or simply moving what you are looking at.
 Clicking on the crosshair will take you back to a central overview of your room.
 You can rotate your room by clicking on the rotate room icon.

 Cabinets, panels, and doors often aren’t the only items required for projects.
 As such, the online library has expanded to include a variety of unique and individual items.
 For example, you may require additional hardware for your next project, or simply to have on-hand in the factory.
 It’s simple to add these items to your order.